- simple_cycles(G, length_bound=None)#

-Find simple cycles (elementary circuits) of a directed graph.
+Find simple cycles (elementary circuits) of a graph.

 simple cycle, or

 elementary circuit, is a closed path where no node appears twice.
-Two elementary circuits are distinct if they are not cyclic permutations of each other.
+In a directed graph, two simple cycles are distinct if they are not cyclic permutations of each other.
 In an undirected graph, two simple cycles are distinct if they are not cyclic permutations of each other nor of the other’s reversal.

 - GNetworkX DiGraph

 If length_bound is an int, generate all simple cycles of G with length at most length_bound.
 Otherwise, generate all simple cycles of G.

 Each cycle is represented by a list of nodes along the cycle.

 When length_bound is None, the time complexity is \(O((n+e)(c+1))\) for \(n\) nodes, \(e\) edges and \(c\) simple circuits.
 Otherwise, when length_bound > 1, the time complexity is \(O((c+n)(k-1)d^k)\) where \(d\) is the average degree of the nodes of G and \(k\) = length_bound.

 Finding all the elementary circuits of a directed graph.
 D. B. Johnson, SIAM Journal on Computing 4, no. 1, 77-84, 1975. https://doi.org/10.1137/0204007

 Finding All Bounded-Length Simple Cycles in a Directed Graph A. Gupta and T. Suzumura https://arxiv.org/abs/2105.10094